prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 }
 ```

-Your first instinct is to simply just use the Text component directly like so:
+Your first instinct might be to simply just use the Text component directly:

 ```jsx
 const Hero = ({background, title}) => {